Artificial Intelligence

 1 'Traditional' AI:

-Rule Based Systems, Finite State Machines.
+Rule Based Systems, Finite State Machines, Behaviour Trees.

 2 Academic AI Techniques: